The Longest Mission

-Four of us, Lidiak, Lewis, Garin and myself, were Catholic, and when we saw a small church about 1500 meters distant, we decided to take a walk over there.
+Four of us, Lidiak, Lewis, Garin, and I were Catholic, and when we saw a small church about 1500 meters distant, we decided to take a walk over there.
 It was a hot sunny day and the exercise brought beads of sweat to our brows.

 The priest, a short, slim, youngish-looking man had come outside to welcome us.
-We exchanged greetings and thereafter carried on an animated conversation using his limited knowledge of English and whatever linguistic tools we had at our disposal.
+We exchanged greetings and after that continued an animated conversation using his limited knowledge of English and whatever linguistic tools we had at our disposal.

 We gleaned that the Partisans had little to do with the clergy but allowed them to come and go unhindered amongst the communicants.
-During the beginning of our three-day sojourn in this small hill hamlet, we met “Joe”.
+During the beginning of our three-day sojourn in this small hill hamlet, we met “Joe.”
 “Joe” was a native in his late fifties, of medium height, grizzled features, and nondescript clothing.
-He was to act as our interpreter.
+He was to function as our interpreter.
 “Joe” had once been to the United States prior to WWI, and this visit earned him a certain status amongst his countrymen.
 However, his prophecy in English was about as limited as our knowledge of Croatian.
-Furthermore, his recollections of Americana dated back to nickel beers, free lunches, and wooden cigar store Indians.
-“Joe’s” stock-in-trade reply to any conversational gambit on our part, whether the question, statement or casual remark, was “yes”.
+Furthermore, his recollections of Americana dated back to nickel beers, free lunches, and wooden cigar store Native Americans.
+“Joe’s” stock-in-trade reply to any conversational gambit on our part, whether it be a question or statement, would always be “yes.”

-After we became aware that nine-tenths of our conversation went way over his head we purposely posed him loaded questions knowing full well that his answer would be to the affirmative.
-His answer of “yes” would provoke spasms of laughter on our pat and his.
+After we became aware that nine-tenths of our conversation went way over his head we purposely posed him loaded questions knowing full well that his answer would be in the affirmative.
+His answer of “yes” would provoke spasms of laughter on our part and his.
 Of course, his laughter was triggered by ours.